repeats/Repeat/README.md

 2. <del> Some source code files are not getting cleaned up.
 However, they're all in the data/source folder </del> [1.7.3](https://github.com/hptruong93/Repeat/releases/tag/1.7.3) --> Provide a menu for user to clean up unused source files.
 3. <del>Python language is not fully supported.
 I'll have to write a better controller (mouse & keyboard) library for python.</del> Use [PyUserInput libray](https://github.com/SavinaRoja/PyUserInput) instead.
 4. If application is not initialized correctly, it may not exit and has to be killed
-5. <del> Does not catch error if hotkeys collide for different tasks. (i.e. you are responsible for not violating your hotkey assignment) </del> [1.7.3](https://github.com/hptruong93/Repeat/releases/tag/1.7.3) --> Now give warnings, but still allow user to have overlapping hotkey.
+5. <del> Does not catch error if hotkeys collide for different tasks. (i.e. you are responsible for not violating your hotkey assignment) </del> [1.7.3](https://github.com/hptruong93/Repeat/releases/tag/1.8.0) --> Does not allow user to have overlapping keys.

 How to
 ======